pgdr/talks/inhouse/PITCHME.md

 * Long-lived feature branches vs. continuous integration
 * Strict and automatic style guides vs no style
+* Reviews are (un)necessary, pair programming is great
 * Git commit messages describing what vs why vs how
 * Code generation vs use of macros vs none of that
 * Classes vs functional